vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 ## 2025-02-28: skipped jogging due to time constraints, but carried heavy load later so got a decent amount of exercise

-I skipped jogging due to time constraints created by an impromptu work meeting (I didn't want to delay eating too much as that would throw off my schedule).
+On Friday 2025-02-28, I skipped jogging due to time constraints created by an impromptu work meeting (I didn't want to delay eating too much as that would throw off my schedule).
 I did do the other exercises (hand gripper, breath holds, standing-on-one-leg-with-eyes-closed, and standing-on-toes-with-eyes-closed).

 Later in the day, I made a trip to the Amazon Hub Locker to pick up